The Age of Onset of Menopause

 Hot Flashes and Sleep Disruption During Menopause

-Hot flashes are among the most bothersome symptoms of menopause, significantly impacting women’s quality of life.
+Hot flashes are one of the most troublesome symptoms of menopause, significantly affecting women's quality of life.
 These sudden, intense waves of heat can occur at any time but are particularly disruptive during sleep, leading to frequent awakenings and poor sleep quality.
 Night sweats, a form of hot flashes occurring at night, further exacerbate sleep disturbances.
 As a result, many women experience chronic sleep deprivation, which can affect overall health and well-being.
-For those struggling with hot flashes and sleep disturbances, Amira offers solutions designed to help women manage these symptoms and improve sleep quality.
-Our innovative product Terra, is a highly effective tool for tackling this issue, allowing women to navigate menopause with greater ease and comfort.